-7 Participation in event/workshop/talk / competition followed by small report and certificate of participation relevant to the subject (in other institutes) 05 marks 8.
-Multiple Choice Questions (Quiz) 05 marks 9.
-Peer Review and participation the marks can be left blank (with discretion of faculty) 05 Marks For sr unable no.7, the date of the certification exam should be within the term, and in case a to complete the certification, the grading has to be done accordingly. student is
+8. Multiple Choice Questions (Quiz) 05 marks 9.
+Peer Review and participation the marks can be left blank (with discretion of faculty) 05 Marks no.7, the date of the certification exam should be within the term, and in case a studiete the certification, the grading has to be done accordingly. lent is unable